Marshall-Power/zara-tech-assessment/README.md

 ## ⚙️ Project Status

-Due to time constraints, this submission focuses on delivering the **core layout and responsive structure** rather than full pixel-perfect accuracy.
+Due to time constraints, this submission focuses on delivering the **core layout and responsive structure with animations** rather than full pixel-perfect accuracy.
-A few sections remain unfinished, and planned **scroll-based and hover animations** were not implemented yet.

 With additional time, the next steps would include:

 - Fine-tuning element positioning for pixel-level precision.
-- Completing the remaining visual sections and final polish as well as code refactoring to improve code cleaniness and standards.